LibertyGlobal-CoderDojo/LibertyGlobal-CoderDojo.github.io/README.md

 The post Markdown content here
 ```

+- The file should be named using a date at the start of the filename, ie: `dd-mm-yyyy-title.md`
+  - The title from the file name will be used in the URL to the page
+  - The date from the file name will be used to order the events on the front page
+- The `title` field will overide the title in the file name when the content is rendered (not in the URL though)
+- The `layout` should always be set to `post`
+- the `img` should be a file path relative to `/img/posts`
-Note that adding event to the categories will ensure that the post is listed under events
+- Adding `event` to the `categories` will ensure that the post is listed under events
+  - Any categories added will also be used in the URL to the page

 ### To preview locally